networkException/mbpfan/README.md

 * Verbose mode for both syslog and stdout
 * Users can configure it using the file /etc/mbpfan.conf

+**AppleSMC**

+This repo provides an extra script to configure this tool to work with newer MacBook models.
+Run `./configurePath.sh` before building / installing.

+Tested Models:
+- MacBook Pro 15,1 (Ubuntu, 5.7.15-mbp-alt)

 **Table Of Contents**

 - [Supported GNU/Linux Distributions](#supported-gnulinux-distributions)